tmwagency/labs-blog/_posts/2013-12-11-really-good-hyperlinks.md

 ## Sites and services

 ### [Import.io](http://import.io/)
-A free service that helps turn any website into an API, allowing streaming or Restful queries.
-Could be useful when used combination with technologies like NodeJS.
+A free service that helps turn any website into an API, allowing streaming or RESTful queries.
+This could be useful when used in combination with technologies like NodeJS.

 ### [RobinDavey.co.uk](http://robindavey.co.uk/)
 Ever on the lookout for quirky animations, Robin Davey's site, showing some of his work, has some beautiful examples.
 Good creative inspiration.